Marcpepe/blog/posts/2015/02/article.md

 Even if you can communicate with the authentication team, having to require their help takes time and introduces delays, so generally you try to make do with what you have!
 However sometimes you may just not have a choice!

-In our case, we were having problems with API calls from our cached application :
+In our case, we were having problems with API calls from our application :

 ```
 XMLHttpRequest cannot load https://auth-server.com?sourceUrl=https%3A%2F%2Fmy-app.com%2Fapi%2Fexample.
 No 'Access-Control-Allow-Origin' header is present on the requested resource.
 Origin https://my-app.com/api/example is therefore not allowed.